2017 Caerphilly County Borough Council election

 The 2017 Caerphilly County Borough Council election was held on 4 May 2017 as part of the national 2017 Welsh local elections.
-The election was preceded by the 2012 CCBC election and will be followed by the 2022 CCBC election.
+The election was preceded by the 2012 CCBC election and was followed by the 2022 CCBC election.

 Overall results

 Plaid Cymru had achieved tremendous growth in the 1999 Caerphilly County Borough Council election gaining a total of 38 seats, This tremendous growth had declined by the 2012 election to just 20 seats.
 The Independents in Caerphilly County Borough had also suffered sizable losses in the 2012 election going from 9 in 2008 election to 3 in 2012 election.

 The Labour Party won 50 seats achieving a majority, Plaid Cymru obtained 18 seats and 5 seats were won by independent candidates.
 One seat (Twyn Carno ward) was elected unopposed.